 Take time to navigate the websites of your local resources to learn more and you will be pleasantly surprised.

-Free admission days serve as a wonderful opportunity to experience some of your city’s premier attractions without cracking open your wallet!
+These days serve as a wonderful opportunity to experience some of your city’s premier attractions without cracking open your wallet!

 Fair warning: free admission days are significantly more crowded than a typical business day and sometimes parking is not included.

-Kids’ Activities #7: IN-STORE CLASSES
+Free Kids’ Activities #7: Take in-store classes.

 Did you know that many stores offer free activities for children?

 At other stores you can enjoy crafts, coloring, Lego building activities, and more!

 Here are some stores with cheap and free children’s activities:

 The Lego Store – VIP Monthly Mini Model Build Events for those in participating areas.

 Whole Foods -check for your location for upcoming craft and story times.